v4violet/v4violet/README.md

-i code crap and dont make it public so dont bother looking around
+99% of my code is private so dont bother looking around